bandirevanth/Hello-World/README.md

 I made this repositry to help beginner programmers.
 Hope it helps!

-You can use my code whereever you prefer.
+You can use my code wherever you prefer.
 It's Open-Source.